DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

 .. note::

-    The --proc-type and  --file-prefix EAL options are used for running multiple Intel® DPDK processes.
+    The --proc-type and  --file-prefix EAL options are used for running multiple DPDK processes.
-    See the “Multi-process Sample Application” chapter in the *Intel® DPDK Sample Applications User Guide* and the *Intel® DPDK Programmers Guide* for more details.
+    See the “Multi-process Sample Application” chapter in the *DPDK Sample Applications User Guide* and the *DPDK Programmers Guide* for more details.

 Logical Core Use by Applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The coremask parameter is always mandatory for Intel® DPDK applications.
+The coremask parameter is always mandatory for DPDK applications.
 Each bit of the mask corresponds to the equivalent logical core number as reported by Linux.
 Since these logical core numbers, and their mapping to specific cores on specific NUMA sockets, can vary from platform to platform,
 it is recommended that the core layout for each platform be considered when choosing the coremask to use in each case.

-On initialization of the EAL layer by an Intel® DPDK application, the logical cores to be used and their socket location are displayed.
+On initialization of the EAL layer by an DPDK application, the logical cores to be used and their socket location are displayed.
 This information can also be determined for all cores on the system by examining the /proc/cpuinfo file, for example, by running cat /proc/cpuinfo.
 The physical id attribute listed for each processor indicates the CPU socket to which it belongs.
 This can be useful when using other processors to understand the mapping of the logical cores to the sockets.